student-shiv/new-repository/README.md

 # new-repository
-this is my first git repositary
+This is my first git repositary auhtor - shivam gupta